mfkiwl/raisin64-docs/_build/html/_sources/cpu/isa/bo.rst.txt

 BO - Branch if Odd
 ==================

 Branches if the ``Rs`` register is odd.
 This is useful in conjunction with the set type instructions (SEQ, SLE, etc.) to branch on a positive result as 1 is odd.
+As instructions must be aligned to 16-bit boundaries, the immediate value is left shifted by 1 before the jump.

 Usage
 -----